nihilwill/web/SECURITY.md

 ## Supported Versions

-This project is currently in pre-alpha
+This project is currently in pre-alpha.

 | Version | Supported |
 | ------- | --------- |